revaturelabs/interviewquestions/Java/JUnit/Assert Methhods.md

 ---

-3. What happens if assertion fails when it is execute?
+3. What happens if assertion fails when it is executed?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)